 American Dental Association Guidelines

-- Your current oral health status
+- Current oral health status

-- Your risk factors for dental problems
+- Risk factors for dental problems

-- Your at-home oral care routine
+- At-home oral care routine

 Factors Influencing Dental Cleaning Frequency